One America News Network: Syria chemical attack

 In April 2018, while on an al-Assad regime-led tour of the area of the Douma chemical attack, an OAN correspondent claimed there was no evidence that a chemical attack had occurred.
 The correspondent said, "Not one of the people that I spoke to in that neighborhood said that they had seen anything or heard anything about a chemical attack on that day" and that residents "loved Bashar al-Assad."

 In May 2019, OAN published a report claiming that the White Helmets had admitted to staging fake chemical weapons attacks intended to put blame on the Assad regime.
 OAN referred to the humanitarian organization, which is partly funded by the US State Department, as "terrorist-linked".
 The Daily Beast described this story as a smear that could be traced directly as Russian disinformation.
 A CNN report about declassified intelligence regarding Russian propaganda also said the OAN report had spread Russian propaganda and falsehoods, while quoting an intelligence official who stressed that Western targets of Russian propaganda are often "unaware who is essentially seeding these narratives".

-Anti-Semitism
+Firing of Vish Burra

-In November 2025, OAN employee Vish Burra, a booker and scriptwriter for The Matt Gaetz Show, was fired from his job after sharing a brazenly anti-Semitic video on X, formerly Twitter.
-The AI-generated cartoon of Burra showed him "barging into a 'Scheming Room' – that was emblazoned with the Star of David – and threatening a group of Jews that were depicted as cockroaches."
+In November 2025, OAN fired Vish Burra, a booker and scriptwriter for OAN's The Matt Gaetz Show, who had shared anti-Semitic content on X.

 Conspiracy theorist Jack Posobiec

 Alt-right conspiracy theorist Jack Posobiec was employed by OAN as a political correspondent from 2018 to 2021.
 Posobiec was a prominent proponent of the Pizzagate and murder of Seth Rich conspiracy theories.

-In September 2018, Posobiec interviewed a pro-Hitler online poster known as Microchip on OAN without indicating that person's affiliations, according to the Southern Poverty Law Center.
+In September 2018, Posobiec interviewed Microchip, the alias of a pro-Hitler online poster, on OAN without indicating Microchip's affiliations, according to the Southern Poverty Law Center.
 The SPLC said the two men had worked together in spreading disinformation for several years, including the false claims propagated in Pizzagate.
 In 2020, during the George Floyd protests in Buffalo, New York, Posobiec falsely reported and promoted another unsubstantiated conspiracy theory regarding pipe bombs.